siansell/phonebook/README.md

+## Instructions

+To run in dev mode:

+`yarn install`
+`yarn dev`

+To run in production mode

+`yarn install`
+`yarn build`
+`yarn start`

+Or alternatively see the full Create React App documentation below.

+## Notes

+- [Semantic UI React](https://react.semantic-ui.com) is used for the UI.

-Requirement
+### Requirement

 Your task is to build a single page application that will play the role of a phone book.

-## Requirements
+### Requirements

-- use this api to get the data you need: http://www.mocky.io/v2/581335f71000004204abaf83
+- Use this api to get the data you need: http://www.mocky.io/v2/581335f71000004204abaf83

-- the app needs to allow the user to create, edit or delete a contact (in a stateless mode, not permanently)
+- The app needs to allow the user to create, edit or delete a contact (in a stateless mode, not permanently)

-- you need to display all the contacts and add basic filters for searching and sorting
+- You need to display all the contacts and add basic filters for searching and sorting

-please describe in a readme file how to run your application
+Please describe in a readme file how to run your application.

 We strongly recommend you use frameworks to solve the challenge if you added frameworks to your hackajob profile.